alanng10/class-lang/Doc/Article/Word/a.md

 Word "phore" has meaning that is thread synchronization.

-Word "post" has meaning that is after event.
+Word "post" has meaning that is queued event.

 Word "entry" has meaning that is associate entity.